Click here to purchase a “period pack” and learn more about it below.

 Originated by the Junior League of London, the Little Black Dress Initiative (LBDI) is a global initiative that seeks to make “poverty unfashionable” by raising awareness of the impact of generational poverty.
 Advocates wear one black dress (or outfit) for five consecutive days to illustrate the effects that poverty can have on a woman’s access to resources, her self-esteem and professional opportunities.
 Each advocate wears a pin on their outfit that reads, “Ask Me About My Dress,” to encourage dialogue among colleagues, friends and strangers about this important initiative.
 Growing up in poverty is one of the greatest threats to healthy child development, and poverty and financial stress can impede a child’s cognitive development and their ability to learn.
 So, the LBDI was a natural fit for the Junior League of Gwinnett and North Fulton Counties (JLGNF).

-Our focus for the 2018-2019 League year is “period poverty.”
+Our focus for the Little Black Initiative each year is “period poverty.”
 JLGNF is encouraging members and supporters to purchase “period packs” to help women in our community gain access to this necessity.

 Why did we choose this uncomfortable topic?

 - Approximately 1 in 5 girls, and 1 in 4 women do not have access to feminine hygiene products due to poverty.

 - Lack of access to period supplies is linked to using substitute products such as toilet paper or socks.